 Occupational objectives The certificate program prepares the student for employment in the interior design field in a variety of occupations such as a color consultant or retail sales associate in textiles, floor coverings, decorative accessories or home furnishings.
 Graduates of the program will be prepared to work as an interior design aide or establish their own client base.

-Applicants must meet the general requirements for admission to the college.
-Proficiency in high school English, and three units of mathematics (two units of Algebra, one unit of Geometry).
-Developmental courses may be recommended for students with deficiencies in English and mathematics.
+Applicants must meet the general admissions requirements for admission to the college.
+Developmental courses are required for students with deficiencies in English and mathematics.